Roaring Fork River Fly Fishing Report

 Conditions at a Glance

-Flows on the Roaring Fork near Aspen are running well above normal, with the gauge near Aspen at 119 cfs (+133%) and below Maroon Creek at 434 cfs (+166%).
+Flows on the Roaring Fork near Aspen are running well below normal, with gauges showing 43-69% below average at 18-236 cfs.

 See hourly conditions, wind speeds, barometric pressure, and 5-day outlook